AnnaSyme/indoor-plants/README.md

 Example:

-* Copy `plastid-assembly.sh` and `plastid-env.yml` into the directory where you will run the analysis
+* Copy `plastid-assembly.sh` into the directory where you will run the analysis
+* Make sure you have the tools installed (listed below).
 * Run: `bash plastid-assembly.sh -a adapters.fasta -b baits.fasta R1.fq R2.fq nano.fq`

 ## Basic process